dayan9265/climate-change-awereness-pandemic/README.md

 ![smoothed_lockdown_factor_europe](assets/img/smoothed_lockdown_impact.png){: .center}

+Though only observational, this plot is in agreement with the general public’s opinion of the strictness of different countries.
+For example, nordic countries such as Norway and Denmark had less restrictive lockdown, while France and Spain had very strict lockdown (with ban on leaving the house for example).
+Also, we can see the delayed trend in United Kingdom, where the ban was not really lifted as quickly as in the other countries.

 The metric is computed based on the rationale shown in the table below, where percent change in the mentioned access area was subtracted if it was increased in less restrictive lockdowns.

 | Access area          | Restrictiveness |